dex4er/js-promise-piping/README.md

 const result = await piping.once(event)
 ```

-This method returns `Promise` which is fulfilled when last stream emits
+This method returns `Promise` which is fulfilled when last stream (first
-`event`.
-The result of this event is returned or `undefined` value if stream
+stream for `end` event) emits event.
+The result of this event is returned
-is already ended.
+or `undefined` value if stream is already ended.

 The promise will reject on error.

-_TODO:_

-Different events should be read from different streams.

 _Example:_